ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

   Version: '1.0.0'
 }
 ```
-> The `Result` of the response is the transaction hash, it can be used to query the event of the transaction
+The `Result` of the response is the transaction hash, it can be used to query the event of the transaction.

 > RestClient.getSmartCodeEvent

-## Inquiry of Digital Asset: getBalance
+## Digital Asset Inquiry: getBalance

 ### Link of Balance Inquiry

-We can use restful api, rpc api and websocket api to query the balance.
-Here we use restful api as example.
+We can use RESTful API, RPC API and WebSocket API to query the balance.
+Here we use RESTful API as example.

-### Example：
+### Example:

 ````typescript
 const address = new Address('AXpNeebiUZZQxLff6czjpHZ3Tftj8go2TF');